FamilySearch/gedcomx-java/README.md

 The GEDCOM X Java artifacts are provided via a [Maven repository structure](http://maven.apache.org/guides/introduction/introduction-to-repositories.html).
 Most Java-based build systems (Ant, Maven, Gradle, etc.) have support for Maven repositories.
-The official Maven repositories are generously hosted by [CloudBees](http://cloudbees.com/).

 Here's some snippets of what the dependency declarations might look like in some of the most common build systems.
 Note that these snippets declare a dependency on the [`gedcomx-model`](./gedcomx-model/README.md) artifact, but you may want to declare dependencies on